 Here is our latest update on the stock trading technique called 'Buying Dividends'.
 This is the process of buying stocks before the ex dividend date and selling the stock shortly after the ex date at about the same price, yet still being entitled to the dividend.
 This technique generally works only in bull markets.
-In flat or choppy markets, your have to be extremely careful.
+In flat or choppy markets, you have to be extremely careful, and may need to avoid the technique during those times.

 The additional ex-dividend stocks can be found at wsnn.com.
 (If you have been to the website before, and the latest link doesn't show up, you may have to empty your cache.)
 If you like dividend stocks, you should check out the high yield utility stocks and the Monthly Dividend Stocks at WallStreetNewsNetwork.com or WSNN.com.